Kingxukai/linux/Documentation/isdn/interface_capi.rst

 1. Overview
 ===========

-From the CAPI 2.0 specification:
+From the woke CAPI 2.0 specification:
 COMMON-ISDN-API (CAPI) is an application programming interface standard used to access ISDN equipment connected to basic rate interfaces (BRI) and primary rate interfaces (PRI).